-If you've been an investor for any length of time, you know many events can cause a stock to drop: Bad earnings, analyst downgrades, interest rate rumors, short sellers -- the list goes on and on.
+If you've been an investor for any length of time, you know that many events can cause a stock to drop: bad earnings, analyst downgrades, interest rate rumors, short-sellers -- the list goes on and on.
 But here's an event you may not have pegged as a cause for your stock's recent slide: Your CEO just bought a palatial new estate.

 Not that there's anything wrong with that

-Indeed, many great-performing stocks of the past five years, including Sohu.com
+Indeed, many great-performing businesses of the past five years, including American Oriental Bioengineering

 That said, I fully expect the leaders of each of these companies to someday move on, and when that happens, the entrepreneurial spirit that has spurred these mammoth gains will be gone as well.